 Becker says, "Growing organic traffic takes time, but it also takes a village.
 When performing keyword research, traffic analysis, or any performance-related audit, always have more than one source of data to guide you.”

 If you see traffic drop in your content management system, check Google Search Console to see which pages that drop has affected.
-If the decline is concentrated to just a few pages or articles, use a rankings tracker to determine if you've lost position for any high-volume keywords.
+If the decline is concentrated to just a few pages or articles, use a rankings tracker.
 The smarter your diagnostics are, the better your decisions are in response.

 SEO Is An Ever-Evolving Landscape